JangoSteve/websockets-demo/README.md

-# Websockets Demo
+# WebSockets Demo

-This is a demo app to accompany the [Websockets and Methods for Real-Time Data Streaming](http://www.meetup.com/SEM-JS/events/115354852/) talk at the SE Michigan JavaScript users group.
+This is a demo app to accompany the [WebSockets and Methods for Real-Time Data Streaming](http://www.meetup.com/SEM-JS/events/115354852/) talk at the SE Michigan JavaScript users group.